Table of Contents

 Characteristics of a Thinking Introvert

-- They are self-reflective and sometimes painfully self-conscious
+- They are reflective and sometimes painfully self-conscious

 - They love creative activities and imagination